-With these all, analytics are also getting thrilled to know about, how many cardboard has packed by Amazon and the search done by Google.
+With these all, analytics are also getting thrilled to know about, how many cardboard has been packed by Amazon and the search done by Google.
 Many things are here which is responsible for the battleship between the two companies.

-Amazon is offering devices to get connected with Echo for free as Google’s Android software offers as a free platform for smartphones.
-In January at Consumer Electronics show(CES) in Las Vegas, commentators were struck by to see how many devices actually incorporated into Alexa.
+Amazon is offering devices to get connected with Echo for free as Google’s Android software offers a free platform for smartphones.
+In January at the Consumer Electronics Show(CES) in Las Vegas, commentators were struck by to see how many devices actually incorporated into Alexa.
 Richard Windsor of Edison Investment Research suggests that time is running out for Google: “It has to act quickly, as Amazon is on the brink of becoming the industry standard for controlling smart home devices.

 Still, we don’t know what will happen between Amazon and Google.
 You can see either Google Home or Echo.